dotnet/docs-aspire/docs/app-host/eventing.md

 In .NET Aspire, eventing allows you to publish and subscribe to events during various [app host](xref:dotnet/aspire/app-host#app-host-life-cycles) life cycles.
 Eventing is more flexible than life cycle events.
 Both let you run arbitrary code during event callbacks, but eventing offers finer control of event timing, publishing, and provides supports for custom events.

-The eventing mechanisms in .NET Aspire are core to the [📦 Aspire.Hosting](https://www.nuget.org/packages/Aspire.Hosting) NuGet package.
+The eventing mechanisms in .NET Aspire are part of the [📦 Aspire.Hosting](https://www.nuget.org/packages/Aspire.Hosting) NuGet package.
 This package provides a set of interfaces and classes in the <xref:Aspire.Hosting.Eventing> namespace that you use to publish and subscribe to events in your .NET Aspire app host project.
 Eventing is scoped to the app host itself and the resources within.

 In this article, you learn how to use the eventing features in .NET Aspire.